-I have never felt any shame over the way I was treated as a child while in that system.
+I have never felt any shame over the way I was treated while in that system.

-After all, the bruises soon faded, the wounds have long healed, and by and large I have not had a recurring nightmare for some years now.
+After all, bruises soon fade, wounds heal, and by and large I have not had a sleepless night for many years now.

-It wasn’t my fault you see, I did not ask for it, and therefore cannot be held responsible for it, so whatever else I may feel in regard to those times, I do not carry the added burden of being ashamed.
+It wasn’t my fault, I did not ask for it, and therefore cannot be held responsible for it, so whatever else I may feel in regard to those times, I do not carry the added burden of being ashamed.

 It was common practice then, It was seen as being somehow ‘normal’ and I was not singled out, it went on in almost every place I was taken to.

 But not every place was bad, there were some where the lads were treated well, and even thrived in a family-like atmosphere run with the mutual respect of the staff and the kids.

 Unfortunately, I was never going to be sent to those homes.